jugechengzi/FR/README.md

 # FR: Folded Rationalization with a Unified Encoder
 This repo contains Pytorch implementation of [Folded Rationalization with a Unified Encoder (FR, NeurIPS2022)](https://arxiv.org/abs/2209.08285).

-I am happy to say that a recent paper called [SSR](https://arxiv.org/abs/2403.07955) has taken our FR as a backbone.
-Congratulations on the great work of Yue et.al. and thanks for their citation.
-I also find that several recent works, such as [GR](https://ojs.aaai.org/index.php/AAAI/article/download/29783/31352) and [YOFO](https://arxiv.org/abs/2311.02344), have designed their experiments based on our open source code.
-Congratulations to all of them and I am really happy to know that my work is helping others.

 We would be grateful if you would star this repo before cloning it.

 You can also refer to our team's other complementary work in this series：[FR (NeurIPS2022)](https://arxiv.org/abs/2209.08285), [DR (KDD 2023)](https://dl.acm.org/doi/abs/10.1145/3580305.3599299), [MGR (ACL 2023)](https://arxiv.org/abs/2305.04492), [MCD (NeurIPS 2023)](https://arxiv.org/abs/2309.13391), [DAR (ICDE 2024)](https://arxiv.org/abs/2312.04103).